Find Affordable College Courses

 Mount Berry, GA

-Berry College did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
-It came in at #8 on the list.
+Berry College ranked #8 on this year’s Best Communication & Journalism Bachelor’s Degree Schools in Georgia list.
 Berry is a small private not-for-profit school located in the suburb of Mount Berry.

-With a ranking of #9, University of North Georgia did quite well on this year’s best schools for communication and journalism students working on their bachelor’s degree.
-UNG is a fairly large public school located in the distant town of Dahlonega.
+University of North Georgia ranked #9 on this year’s Best Communication & Journalism Bachelor’s Degree Schools in Georgia list.
+UNG is a large public school located in the town of Dahlonega.

 #10